– UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors –

 5.4 An ex-registrant can make one application for re-registration in any 12 month period.

-6.1 The Membership Secretary will notify the UKAHPP Registrant of applications that comply with published requirements, with copies of the Application Form, Supervisor’s Statement, Verification Form and additional information, including complaints, convictions and anomalies relevant to registration,
+6.1 The Membership Secretary will notify the UKAHPP Registrant of approved applications for inclusion on the Register, with copies of the Application Form, Verification Grid Form, Certificates and additional information, including complaints, convictions and anomalies relevant to registration as necessary.

-6.2 The Registrar’s Office will conduct additional quality assurance checks with other register holders before an applicant’s name is included on the register.
+6.2 The Registrar’s Office will conduct additional Quality Assurance Checks in accordance with the UKAHPP Quality Assurance Processes, before an applicant’s name is included on the Register.

-6.3 The Registrar will inform the applicant of any anomalies that may prevent their name being included on the register.
-The Registrar may request further information from the applicant, if it is not provided by a specified time the application will be closed.
+6.3 The Registrar will inform the General Secretary of any anomalies that may prevent an applicant’s name from being included on the Register.
+The Registrar may request further information from the General Secretary necessary for the completion of Quality Assurance Checks.

-6.4 If quality assurance checks reveal any administrative errors the Registrar may refer an application back to the Membership Secretary.
+6.4 If Quality Assurance Checks reveal any administrative errors or criteria omissions the Registrar will refer an application back to the Membership Secretary.

 6.5 The Registrar’s decision about entry on to the register is final.